[Edited 2019/09/02 to link to a DoC article about a reduction in credit card benefits]

 in the "Maximum Coverage per Incident" section.

-Additionally, Citi is the only bank that I know of that offers two years of extended warranty as opposed to the standard one year.
+Additionally, Citi is the only bank that I know of that offers two years of extended warranty as opposed to the standard one year on some of their cards.
 This is why I prefer Citi for purchases where I want an extended warranty.

 If your card will pay out for these benefits even if you use a gift card to pay for part of the purchase, then we have our middle ground.
 For example, I bought a $950 camera (Sony RX 100 IV -